che-incubator/chectl/README.md

 OPTIONS
   -h, --help                       show CLI help

-  -n, --chenamespace=chenamespace  [default: eclipse-che] Kubernetes namespace where Eclipse Che server is supposed to
+  -n, --chenamespace=chenamespace  [default: che] Kubernetes namespace where Eclipse Che server is supposed to be
-                                   be deployed
+                                   deployed

   --telemetry=on|off               Enable or disable telemetry.
 This flag skips a prompt and enable/disable telemetry
 ```